-Jason Stone Injury Lawyers has been representing anyone who has been injured on someone else’s property through no fault of their own since 2004.
+Jason Stone Injury Lawyers in Massachusetts has been representing anyone who has been injured on someone else’s property through no fault of their own since 2004.
 These type of incidents have many names, including:

 Slip-and-falls.
 This is one of the most common types of premises liability cases.
 Slips and falls can take place inside or outside a property.

 Snow and ice are a common culprit of slips and falls that occur outside.
 Property owners are required to maintain their parking lots and sidewalks.
 However, they are allowed a “reasonable” amount of time to remove snow and ice.
 For example, if you fall in the middle of a blizzard, the property owner may not be found liable since the injury took place during a storm.

 Some common causes of indoor slip-and-fall accidents are wet floors, loose or torn carpeting, uneven stairs, missing railings, poor lighting, or malfunctioning elevators.
 Slip-and-falls can lead to serious, life-altering injuries or death.
 If it can be proven that the owner did not show reasonable care in property maintenance, then he or she could be found liable for your injury and damages.

 Dog bites.
 Victims of dog bites often suffer from not only physical but also emotional trauma.
 Dog owners can be thus held responsible when their animal attacks someone.
 Our legal team can help gather the evidence needed to get you compensation for your recovery.